 How to serve low carb keto English muffin?

 I make these muffins mostly for breakfast.
 They’re great with butter, peanut butter, or a sugar-free jam.
+I also like them with soft-boiled eggs.

 What size ramekin to use?